nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

       .. group-tab:: Windows

-         Make sure the locations of executable tools are added to the PATH variable, including Python, CMake, Ninja, and DTC.
+         Make sure the locations of executable tools are added to the :envvar:`PATH` variable, including Python, CMake, Ninja, and DTC.
-         On Windows, SES uses the PATH variable to find executables if they are not set in SES.
+         On Windows, SES uses the :envvar:`PATH` variable to find executables if they are not set in SES.

       .. group-tab:: Linux

-         Make sure the locations of executable tools are added to the PATH variable, including Python, CMake, Ninja, and DTC.
+         Make sure the locations of executable tools are added to the :envvar:`PATH` variable, including Python, CMake, Ninja, and DTC.
-         On Linux, SES uses the PATH variable to find executables if they are not set in SES.
+         On Linux, SES uses the :envvar:`PATH` variable to find executables if they are not set in SES.

       .. group-tab:: macOS